0LNetworkCommunity/libra-legacy-v6/specifications/db_backup/spec.md

   ...
 ```

-## Backup service inside of a Libra Validator/Full node
+## Backup service inside of a Diem Validator/Full node

-Since the DB we are backing up from is likely to be already open (and actively operated on) by a Libra Validator / Full Node, access to the DB by the backup system is done in the same process, as the Backup Service.
+Since the DB we are backing up from is likely to be already open (and actively operated on) by a Diem Validator / Full Node, access to the DB by the backup system is done in the same process, as the Backup Service.
 The service is open to localhost only, as a preliminary security measure, and is supposed to be accessed only by the `BackupController` described below.
-The protocol between them is deemed private to the Libra implementation and in reality its in LCS over HTTP.
+The protocol between them is deemed private to the Diem implementation and in reality its in BCS over HTTP.

 ## Backup Controllers